Drinks That Are On The Rise - People Development Magazine

 Kombucha

-Well-being-conscious young people currently love Kombucha, a top-rated fermented tea.
-Bacteria and yeast (SCOBY) ferment sweetened tea to create Kombucha, rich in probiotics that aid the gut.
+Well-being-conscious young people are currently fond of Kombucha, a top-rated fermented tea.
+Bacteria and yeast (SCOBY) ferment sweetened tea to create Kombucha, a rich source of probiotics that support gut health.
 Unlike traditional sodas and sugary drinks, Kombucha has a tangy and bubbly taste.

-Kombucha offers antioxidants and various organic acids that detoxify the body and improve digestion Nowadays, you can find many flavours, including fruit-flavoured options or those based on herbs such as mint leaves.
-Kombucha primarily targets new-generation customers looking for both nutritious and delicious drinks.
+Kombucha offers antioxidants and various organic acids that detoxify the body and improve digestion.
+Nowadays, you can find many flavours, including fruit-flavoured options or those based on herbs such as mint leaves.
+Kombucha primarily targets new-generation customers seeking both nutritious and delicious beverages.

 Matcha lattes

-Youngsters have mostly embraced matcha lattes because of their green colour, creamy flavour, and healthy properties, which make them trendy.
-Matcha is a finely grounded powder made from green tea leaves grown and processed uniquely.
-Unlike other green teas, matcha involves whole-leaf consumption, providing more antioxidants and nutrients.
-An exciting combination of L-theanine and a fair amount of caffeine can promote relaxation while keeping one alert mentally.
+Youngsters have mostly embraced matcha lattes due to their green colour, creamy flavour, and healthy properties, which make them a trendy choice.
+Matcha is a finely ground powder made from green tea leaves that are grown and processed uniquely.
+Unlike other green teas, matcha involves the consumption of whole leaves, providing more antioxidants and nutrients.
+An exciting combination of L-theanine and a moderate amount of caffeine can promote relaxation while keeping one mentally alert.

-As such, matcha latte has been popular amongst those looking for calm yet focused energy-boosting drinks.
+As such, matcha lattes have been popular among those looking for calm yet focused energy-boosting drinks.
 Moreover, it can be paired with different milk varieties, including plant-based ones, making it ideal for various dietary choices and lifestyles.

 Bubble tea

-Bubble tea, known as boba tea, is rooted in Taiwan and is one of the drinks that are on the rise with the youth.
+Bubble tea, also known as boba tea, is rooted in Taiwan and is one of the drinks that is gaining popularity among young people.
 It is a tea-based drink with chewy tapioca pearls or other toppings like fruit jellies, giving it an exciting and exceptional texture.
 Bubble tea can be flavoured in various ways, including classic black or green teas and more fruity and creamy ones.
 Bubble tea comes in many flavours; from traditional black or green tea-based drinks to unusual and creamy beverages, there is something for everyone’s taste.

 This means people get to choose how sweet they want their drink, whether they wish it milky or not, and what kind of sweeteners they want when making hers, making each experience unique.
 Elegant bubble teas are frequently posted on social media platforms such as Instagram stories and Facebook posts, and these drinks have been popular on social media.